ZuzaRatajczyk/Numeric-Matrix-Processor/README.md

 `transpose` function is based on list comprehension.
 It takes tranposition type as argument.
-It allows four types of transposition:
+It allows four types of transposition: ```"main diagonal", "side diagonal", "vertical line", "horizontal line"  ```
-  * transposition along the main diagonal
-  * transposition along the side diagonal
-  * transposition along the vertical line
-  * transposition along the horizontal line

 Transposed matrix is returned as class instance.